diegoarjz/pagoda/docs/docs/graph/graph.md

-Procedural graphs specify how [procedural objects](/objects/objects) flow through the graph's nodes and, therefore, define the rules for procedural generation in selector.
+Procedural graphs specify how [procedural objects](/objects/objects) flow through the graph's nodes and, therefore, define the rules for procedural generation in pagoda.

-Graphs are created by reading from a graph file in selector's own graph format.
+Graphs are created by reading from a graph file in pagoda's own graph format.

 ## Nodes